BoldGrid/w3-total-cache/readme.txt

 A thousandth of a second is not a long time, yet the impact is quite significant.
 Even if you're not a large company (or just hope to become one), a loss is still a loss.
 However, there is a solution to this problem, take advantage.

-Many of the other consequences of poor performance were discovered and documented more than two decades ago:
+Many of the other consequences of poor performance were discovered more than a decade ago:

 * Lower perceived credibility (Fogg et al. 2001)
 * Lower perceived quality (Bouch, Kuchinsky, and Bhatti 2000)